-We are asking all employers and workers to closely follow the guidance of the territorial health authority for your region and community , as well as national public health guidance, regardless of whether or not there have been positive cases of COVID-19 (Corona virus) confirmed in your community.
-Make decisions based on the most current information related to testing, prevention techniques, business closures, essential services, self-isolation, social (physical) distancing and travel.
+We are asking all employers and workers to closely follow the guidance of the territorial health authority for your region and community , as well as national public health guidance.
+Make decisions based on the most current information related to testing, vaccinations, prevention techniques, business closures, essential services, self-isolation, social (physical) distancing, and travel.